-If your car has a bad alternator, this could lead to some of the problems.
+If your car has a bad alternator, this could lead to some problems.
 Otherwise, you could be looking at a simple manufacturer defect that would be covered by the warranty.

 2. Deep Discharge Failure

-When a battery is excessively discharged, the life of it is naturally shortened.
+When a battery is excessively discharged, its life of it is naturally shortened.
 For this reason, it’s important to ensure that the battery remains charged, which we just discussed can be a problem.

 After deep discharges, the battery suffers from strong cyclization.
 All of these problems work together to shorten the battery’s life.

 Duracell Car Battery Review: Are They Any Good?